 Since many experts think it causes extra mucus production in the gastrointestinal tract, Slippery Elm may protect the tract from ulcers due to excess acid.
 It is rich in nutrients, including beneficial antioxidants that help relieve inflammation.

 The inner bark of the Slippery Elm is the part that is used to treat all of the mentioned ailments and even more.
-It is dried, ground, powdered, and used for medicinal purposes.
+It is dried and ground into powder, and used for medicinal purposes.

 Slippery Elm is available in the form of tablets, capsules, and lozenges.
-Finely powdered inner bark is used for soothing teas and a more coarse-ground bark is used for poultices.
-Slippery Elm can be combined with the bark of Wild Cherry, the leaves of a Sweet Gum, and mullein to make a very effective cough syrup.
+Finely powdered inner bark is used for soothing teas and a more coarsely ground bark is used for poultices.
+Slippery Elm can be combined with the bark of Wild Cherry, the leaves of a Sweetgum (Liquidambar), and Mullein (Verbascum) to make a very effective cough syrup.
 It can also help indigestion and heartburn when mixed with water and consumed.
 Blend some Slippery Elm with glycerin and apply to cuts, burns, other skin problems, or if you just want to keep your hands feeling soft and supple.
-Slippery Elm is reportedly greatly beneficial to those with bronchitis as it comforts the upper body as well.
+Slippery Elm is reportedly of great benefit to those with bronchitis as it comforts the upper body as well.